Harley-Davidson to move some production out of U.S. to avoid EU tariffs

 In response to the U.S. tariffs, the European Union began charging import duties of 25 percent on a range of U.S. products including big motorcycles like Harley’s on June 22.

-The company expects the tariffs to result in incremental costs of $30 million to $45 million for the rest of 2018, the filing said.
+The company said it would not raise retail or wholesale prices for its dealers, and expects the tariffs to result in incremental costs of $30 million to $45 million for the rest of 2018.

 “Harley-Davidson believes the tremendous cost increase, if passed onto its dealers and retail customers, would have an immediate and lasting detrimental impact to its business in the region,” the company said.